 "Harrowing, moving, and revelatory, Seasons of Misery offers up a new and unfamiliar vision of the settlement of early America—one that tells of unsettlement and trauma at the heart of the experience of early colonialism and encounter.
 In stunning prose, Donegan opens a heretofore unseen space in narratives of early America and the field of early American studies."—Elizabeth Maddock Dillon, Northeastern University

 "Elegantly written and persuasively argued, Seasons of Misery provides sophisticated close readings of the early historical eyewitness accounts of English settlements in the New World."—Ralph Bauer, University of Maryland

 Studying the English settlements at Roanoke, Jamestown, Plymouth, and Barbados, Donegan argues that catastrophe marked the threshold between an old European identity and a new colonial identity, a state of instability in which only fragments of Englishness could survive amid the upheavals of the New World.
 This constant state of crisis also produced the first distinctively colonial literature as settlers attempted to process events that they could neither fully absorb nor understand.
 Bringing a critical eye to settlers' first-person accounts, Donegan applies a unique combination of narrative history and literary analysis to trace how settlers used a language of catastrophe to describe unprecedented circumstances, witness unrecognizable selves, and report unaccountable events.
 Seasons of Misery addresses both the stories that colonists told about themselves and the stories that we have constructed in hindsight about them.
 In doing so, it offers a new account of the meaning of settlement history and the creation of colonial identity.

-Kathleen Donegan teaches English and American studies at the University of California, Berkeley.
+Kathleen Donegan is Associate Professor of English and American Studies at the University of California, Berkeley.